 Using the iPod Recovery Mode helped me!

-Hold down the iPod Touch’s home button (circle at the bottom centre of the iPod or iPhone) and then plug the iPhone / iTouch into your computer, while always keeping the iPod Home button depressed.
+Hold down the iPod Touch’s home button (circle at the bottom center of the iPod or iPhone) and then plug the iPhone / iTouch into your computer, while always keeping the iPod Home button depressed.
 This should launch the iPod recovery mode system.
-Recovery Mode is a specialised diagnostic mode which allows your iPod Touch’s software to be reinstalled.
+Recovery Mode is a specialized diagnostic mode that allows your iPod Touch’s software to be reinstalled.

 This deletes everything from your iPod, so be aware.
-If you have being synching your iPod regularly the system should reinstall your apps, emails, text messages, settings and files from the last full synch of the iPod.
+If you have been synching your iPod regularly the system should reinstall your apps, emails, text messages, settings, and files from the last full synch of the iPod.